 Options for traveling north out of Downtown

-In addition to the Third Street and Hennepin Avenue bridges across the river, the recently constructed ramp from Fourth Street South to I-35W North is another good option for traveling north out of the downtown area.
+In addition to the 3rd Avenue and Hennepin Avenue bridges across the river, the recently constructed ramp from 4th Street South to I-35W North is another good option for traveling north out of the downtown area.

-Hennepin County recently completed the Fourth Street South ramp in coordination with the Minnesota Department of Transportation and the City of Minneapolis to help relieve congestion on Washington Avenue and at the University/Fourth Street Southeast interchange during peak times.
+Hennepin County recently completed the 4th Street South ramp in coordination with the Minnesota Department of Transportation and the City of Minneapolis to help relieve congestion on Washington Avenue and at the University/4th Street Southeast interchange during peak times.